Along the White Cliffs of Dover

 Practically anywhere on the walk - either the clifftops or Deal beach - is ideal for a picnic

-The next possible tea option is the Zetland Arms (tel 01304 366 888) at the start of Deal Beach, which serves tea and coffee and has some outside tables overlooking the sea.
-It is open during the afternoon on bank holiday weekends and for the six weeks of the school holidays in the summer: otherwise, it is shut from 2.30pm to 6pm
+The Zetland Arms at the start of Deal Beach serves tea and coffee and has some outside tables overlooking the sea.
+It is open during the afternoon on bank holiday weekends and for the six weeks of the school holidays in the summer: sometimes on other afternoons when the weather is fine.
+Otherwise, it is shut from 2.30pm to 6pm

 Deal itself has various cafes and pubs, but one convenient option you may overlook is Dunkerley’s Hotel (01304 375016, www.dunkerleys.co.uk) on the seafront opposite the pier, which serves cream teas until 6pm in its small but very comfortable lounge, and drinks all evening.

-Jasins Café (no website) at the end of Deal pier was refurbished a few years ago and is now the recommended tea stop.
-It provides a wonderfully scenic place to have your tea, with panoramic views of the sea and of Deal.
-Closing times seem to be flexible, depending on demand, but are often well into the evening.
+The cafe at the end of Deal Pier was refurbished a few years ago, but is currently closed while the council seeks a new franchisee.
+If it reopens, it provides a wonderfully scenic place to have your tea, with panoramic views of the sea and of Deal.

 Alternatively, the town is full of cosy old pubs.
 You might try the Old Kings Head or the Port Arms, both just a few doors from Dunkerley's Hotel.
 There is also a Wetherspoon's just before the Station.